barneydesmond/blog/_posts/2012-03-06-ramen-to-tarot-to-kurisu.markdown

 Caption: Radio Kaikan is just off to the right, you can see the 世 from "Sekai no Radio Kaikan".
 I wanted the huge Steins;Gate sign to be visible instead.

 {% insert_image DS7_9382.jpg %}
 Caption: Stairs in front of the Crossfield sign.
-Not entirely pleased with the shot (and I shouldn't have been wearing glasses) and it was difficult to light without burning inordinate amounts of time, but the lines and composition.
+Not entirely pleased with the shot (and I shouldn't have been wearing glasses) and it was difficult to light without burning inordinate amounts of time, but the lines and composition are good.

 {% insert_image DS7_9406.jpg %}
 Caption: Blitz whipped out the 50mm/1.4 at this point, being able to avoid higher ISOs is really nice.
 This was taken on the same stairs in front of the Crossfield sign.